 If you’re considering building an app, and are worried about the up-front costs of native development, remember that you can always start with a natively-developed MVP, and build from there.
 Taking the extra initial time and cost to produce a native app will inevitably save you money if you plan on your app being around for more than a year, and it’s better to start with a solid foundation than trying to go back in and fill cracks later.

 https://www.ns804.com/wp-content/uploads/2018/12/native-vs-hybrid-2.png29485267adminhttps://www.ns804.com/wp-content/uploads/2020/08/ns804logo-nav-1.pngadmin2018-12-12 22:10:032018-12-19 20:24:19How to Build a Mobile App: Native vs. Hybrid Development

 When solving a problem, it’s tempting to want to solve every problem.
 Replacing your car battery?
 Might as well change the washer fluid.
 Have a routine check-up with your doctor?
 Might as well get that flu shot.

 While it’s pragmatic to perform routine maintenance on your car, addressing tangential pain points when designing your app can bloat your budget, muddle development, and reduce your app’s user experience.
 Before deciding what features your app should use, figure out the main pain point you want your app to address.

-“I always ask my clients to describe what their app does in two sentences,” said Nick Jones, CEO of NS804.
+“I always ask my clients to describe what their app does in two sentences,” said Nick Jones, CEO of NS804, a Richmond, VA based app developer.
 “If they can’t do that, I know we need to work together to create a concrete, straightforward idea.”